 If you are not sure how to do this there are tools such as Ahrefs and SEMRush to help with this process.

-Then it's just a matter of a) optimizing your existing content to increase your Google rankings or b) creating new content in an attempt to rank for that particular keyword.
+If you already rank for them then it's just a matter of optimizing your existing content to increase your Google rankings.
+Or if you don't rank for the keywords you'll need to create new content (e.g. blog) in an attempt to rank for that particular keyword/phrase.

-During this step you'll want to research and analyze what your competitors are ranking for and attempt to determine why their content is so effective at Google rankings.
+Next you'll want to research and analyze what your competitors are ranking for and attempt to determine why their content is so effective at Google rankings compared to yours.

-Having a good handle on SEO fundamentals and tools will be important to helping you chose the best keywords and the type of content to create to support keyword acquisition and rankings.
+Having a good handle on SEO fundamentals and SEO tools will be important in helping you to chose the best keywords and the type of content you should create to support keyword acquisition and top rankings.

-If you'd rather leave this step up to the pros click below to start the dialogue around keyword research.
+If you'd rather leave this step up to the pros click below to start the dialogue about how we can help you with keyword research.

 Step 2: Strategy & Content Creation